2013 Volkswagen Passat Performance

-Many auto critics like the wide array of engine and transmission choices the 2013 Passat offers.
+Many auto critics like the wide array of engine and transmission choices the 2013 Volkswagen Passat offers.
 There’s a five-cylinder, V6 or four-cylinder turbodiesel engine, as well as two manual transmissions, a conventional automatic or VW’s DSG automated manual.
-The Passat is the only car in the class to offer a diesel engine, and reviewers are impressed with its great fuel economy ratings of up to 31/43 mpg city/highway.
-Most test drivers think the power in all three engines is good, and they say the Passat has sportier handling than many rivals, though they like that the suspension absorbs bumps in the road.
+The Passat is the only car in the class to offer a diesel engine, and reviewers are impressed with its great fuel economy rating of 31/43 mpg city/highway.
+Most test drivers think the power of all three engines is good, they say the Passat has sportier handling than many rivals and they like that the suspension absorbs bumps in the road.

 - "While the gasoline engines are very refined, and fine choices in their own right, the available TDI engine is one of this sedan's defining features.
 For drivers willing to consider a diesel engine, the TDI model delivers excellent fuel economy and overall performance." -- Consumer Guide

 - "The engine lineup is a VW engine nerd’s dream, and is unique among mid-size sedans." -- Car and Driver (2012)